dougeby/IntuneDocs/InTuneDocs/DeployUse/deploy-apps-to-windows-pcs-in-microsoft-intune.md

 author: robstackmsft
 ---
 # Deploy apps to Windows PCs in Microsoft Intune
-Now that you've [learned the basics](../PlanDesign/plan-for-app-deployment-in-microsoft-intune.md) about Microsoft Intune app deployment, in this topic, you'll learn how to actually configure and deploy apps to Windows PCs you manage.

-For information about how to update apps, see [Update apps using Microsoft Intune](update-apps-using-microsoft-intune.md).
-For information about how to retire apps, see [Retire apps using Microsoft Intune](retire-apps-using-microsoft-intune.md).
+Use the information in this topic to learn about the three steps for Microsoft Intune app deployment; configuration, deployment, and monitoring.
+If you want to learn some of the basic concepts for app deployment, see [Plan for app deployment in Microsoft Intune](../PlanDesign/plan-for-app-deployment-in-microsoft-intune.md).

 > [!IMPORTANT]
 > The information in this topic helps you to deploy apps to Windows PCs that you manage using the Intune client software.
 If you want to deploy apps to enrolled Windows PCs and other mobile devices, see [Deploy apps to mobile devices in Microsoft Intune](deploy-apps-to-mobile-devices-in-microsoft-intune.md).

 ## Configure the app
-In this procedure, you'll use the Intune Software Publisher to configure the properties of the app and upload it to your cloud storage space.
+Use the Intune Software Publisher to configure the properties of the app and upload it to your cloud storage space.

 ### To configure an app